-- Recommended dosage in adults and pediatric patients who weigh at least 77 lbs: One tablet containing 200 mg of emtricitabine and 300 mg of TDF once daily taken with or without food
+- Recommended dosage in adults and pediatric patients who weigh at least 77 lbs: One tablet containing 200 mg of emtricitabine and 300 mg of TDF once daily by mouth with or without food

-- Patients with CrCl below 30 mL/min or on hemodialysis should not take Truvada.
+- Patients with a CrCl is below 30 mL/min or those on hemodialysis should not take Truvada.

-Some drugs can interact with TDF and increase or decrease its strength.
-Drug interactions can cause additional side effects or prevent the drugs from working effectively.
+Some drugs can interact with Truvada and increase or decrease its strength.
+They can cause additional side effects or prevent Truvada from working effectively.

-- Taking TDF with didanosine increases didanosine concentrations.
-It may cause symptoms of didanosine toxicity such as pancreatitis or neuropathy.
+- Taking Truvada with didanosine increases didanosine levels in the body.
+This may cause symptoms of didanosine toxicity such as pancreatitis or neuropathy.

 - HIV-1 protease inhibitors

-- When taken with atazanavir and ritonavir, darunavir and ritonavir, or lopinavir/ritonavir, tenofovir concentrations increase.
-Monitor for evidence of tenofovir toxicity.
+- When taken with atazanavir and ritonavir, darunavir and ritonavir, or lopinavir and ritonavir, the levels of tenofovir in the body increase.
+Therefore, patients should be monitored for evidence of tenofovir toxicity.

 - Hepatitis C Antiviral Agents

-- Drugs such as Epclusa and Harvoni increase concentrations of TDF and may cause increased adverse reactions.
+- Drugs such as Vosevi, Epclusa, and Harvoni increase concentrations of tenofovir and may cause increased adverse reactions.